 - 1984-1996 Bugey : This experiment was based on the same detection principle as the 1956 experiment.
-It was at the same time as ILL Grenoble and Gösgen (Switzerland) neutrino experiments.
-It was running at different distances from the Bugey nuclear reactor (close to Lyon) and provided, along with Gösgen, the first constraints on the νe–νμ oscillation parameters.
+It was done around the same time as the ILL Grenoble (France) and Gösgen (Switzerland) neutrino experiments.
+It was running at different distances from the Bugey nuclear reactor (near Lyon, in France) and provided, along with Gösgen,one of the first constraints on the νe–νμ oscillation parameters.
 Last results were obtained with the Bugey 3 experiment in 1996.

 - 1984-1990 ILL: to be filled [Wikipedia link]

-- 2009-2017 Double Chooz : This experiment is in the continuity of the Chooz experiment.
-It was proposed in 2003 and has been installed in 2009 near the Chooz nuclear power plant.
-Its main result has been published in 2011 and was the first hint for the non-zero value of θ13 mixing angle in reactor experiments.
+- 2009-2017 Double Chooz : This experiment is the continuity of the Chooz experiment.
+It was proposed in 2003 and was installed in 2009 near the Chooz nuclear power plant.
+Its main result, published in 2011, was the first hint for the non-zero value of θ13 mixing angle in reactor experiments.
 [Wikipedia link]

 - 2011-2015 Daya Bay : This international neutrino experiment is located at Daya Bay, 50 km north-east Hong Kong.
 It is made of 8 anti-neutrino detectors, clustered in three locations close to six nuclear reactors.
 Each detector is 20 tons of liquid scintillator surrounded by photomultipliers.
 This experiment provided in March 2012 the best estimation of the θ13 neutrino oscillation mixing angle.
 This result was updated in 2014: sin2(2θ13) = 0.090 +-0.008 .
 [Wikipedia link]